The Bloc québécois is asking the liberal Party to waive the wage subsidy for its employees

 On the federal scene, the Bloc is the only party not to have made an application to take advantage of this help from Ottawa.
 It does not consider more in need.

-Mr. Blanchet was also taken to the agreement made between the ndp and the liberals for the return of parliamentary work, which has still not been adopted by the Municipalities.
+Mr. Blanchet was also taken to the agreement made between the new democrats and the liberals for the return of parliamentary work, which has still not been adopted by the Municipalities.

 In his opinion, it is “a big pig” and he accuses them of wanting to “close the Parliament,” neither more nor less.